Home » Symptoms » Cat Symptoms A-Z » Dehydration

 - Rotavirus Gastroenteritis (Intestinal Infection Caused by Rotavirus)

-- Hyperosmolar Diabetic Coma (Diabetic Coma with Hyperglycemia Due to Dehydration)
+- Hyperosmolar Diabetic Coma (Diabetic Coma Due to Hyperglycemia and Dehydration)

 - Feline Calicivirus Infection, FCV (Cat Flu, Calicivirus Infection)